Generic Name: caffeine/ergotamine (ka-FEEN/er-GOT-a-meen)

 - Eating grapefruit or drinking grapefruit juice may affect the amount of Migergot suppositories in your blood.
 Talk with your doctor before including grapefruit or grapefruit juice in your diet.

-- Migergot suppositories is only to be used as needed for a migraine attack.
+- Migergot suppositories are only to be used as needed for a migraine attack.

 - Use Migergot suppositories at the first sign of a headache.
 Remove the wrapper and moisten the suppository with cool water.
 Lie down on your side.
 Insert the pointed end of the suppository into the rectum, then use your finger to push it in completely.
 Wash your hands thoroughly after using Migergot suppositories.